Khovanov homology from Floer cohomology: Cup bimodules

 We will say that crossingless matchings $\wp, \wp'$ of $2n$ points \emph{meet in codimension} $k$, or that the corresponding Lagrangian submanifolds have that property, if $HF^*(L_{\wp}, L_{\wp'}) \cong H^*(S^2)^{\otimes (n-k)}$ has real rank $2n-2k$.
 (The terminology is inherited from the structure of the ``compact core'' of the quiver variety underlying $\scrY_n$, cf. Lemma \ref{Lem:Wehrli}.)
 Thus, in general, $\wp$ and $\wp'$ meet in codimension $n-c(\wp,\wp')$.
 The following is then manifest:

-\begin{Lemma} The matchings $\wp$ and $\wp'$ meet in codimension zero if and only if $\wp = \wp'$, and meet in codimension one if and only if $\wp$ and $\wp'$ share exactly $n-2$ arcs. \end{Lemma} If $\wp$ and $\wp' $ meet in codimension $1$, then, for any crossingless matching $\wp''$, the codimension of intersection changes by $1$, i.e.
+\begin{Lemma} The matchings $\wp$ and $\wp'$ meet in codimension zero if and only if $\wp = \wp'$, and meet in codimension one if and only if $\wp$ and $\wp'$ share exactly $n-2$ arcs. \end{Lemma} If $\wp$ and $\wp' $ meet in codimension one, then, for any crossingless matching $\wp''$, the codimension of their intersection with $\wp''$ differs by one, i.e.

 The following result asserts that there is a way of interpolating between any two crossingless matchings so that the codimensions form a monotone sequence.

 \begin{Lemma} For any pair of crossingless matchings $\wp_0$, $\wp_k$ which meet in codimension $k$, there is an interpolating sequence